King's Gambit: 1.e4 e5 2.f4...... g5

 History and Notable Players

 It arises from the King's Gambit: 1.e4 e5 2.f4...
 3.Nf3.
-Among the most prolific practitioners on the White side are Frank Zeller (3 games), Martin Petr (2 games), Harry Nelson Pillsbury (2 games).
-On the Black side, notable exponents include Benjamin Abel Garcia Romero (2 games), Viktor Korchnoi (1 games), David Pardo Simon (1 games).
+Among the most prolific White practitioners are Frank Zeller (3 games), Martin Petr (2 games), Harry Nelson Pillsbury (2 games).
+Black-side regulars include Benjamin Abel Garcia Romero (2 games), Viktor Korchnoi (1 games), David Pardo Simon (1 games).

 Main Lines and Variations